uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ### **I want to teach a workshop!**
 - [ ] Several times per semester, a call for co-instructors will be sent out to organizers @ swcarpentry dot uio dot no mailing list.
 Reply to the call if you are interested!
-- [ ] You can also contact the local or the regional coordinator and propose a workshop
-- [ ] Send an email to organizers @ swcarpentry dot uio dot no and tell the community about your plans
+- [ ] You can also contact the local or the regional coordinator and propose a workshop by sending an email to carpadmin @ swcarpentry dot uio dot no
-- [ ] The coordinators will get back to you about available dates and other workshop logistics
 ---

 ### **I am looking for co-instructors and helpers!**